Epidemic Spreading with External Agents: Main Results and Discussion

 \subsection{Discussion and Extensions}

-The framework of epidemic spreading with external agents encompasses many known models for epidemic spreading with long-range contacts (as we discussed previously in Section \ref{sec:model}): this is done by appropriately specifying $\bar{L}(t)\in\mathbb{R}_+^{|V|}$ as a function of time $t$, network topology and network-state $S(t)$.
+The framework of epidemic spreading with external agents encompasses many known models for epidemic spreading with long-range interactions (as we discussed previously in Section \ref{sec:model}): this is done by appropriately specifying $\bar{L}(t)\in\mathbb{R}_+^{|V|}$ as a function of time $t$, network topology and network-state $S(t)$.
 For example, the presence of a single additional `static long-range' link $(i,j)\in V^2$ is equivalent to setting $L_i(t)=\beta\mathds{1}_{S_j(t)=1}, L_j(t)=\beta\mathds{1}_{S_i(t)=1}$ and $L_k(t)=0\,\forall k\notin\{i,j\}$ (where $\beta$ is the rate of spreading on the edge).
-We now discuss the implications of our results and techniques on such models of long-range contact.
+We now discuss the implications of our results and techniques on such models of external infection sources.

-\textbf{Static Links:} To demonstrate our results in the context of a graph overladen with additional static edges, consider a $d$-dimensional grid with $L(n)$ additional static links.
-Then we have the following lower-bound for the spreading time $T$ (obtained by setting $L_{\max}(n)=L(n)$ in Theorem \ref{thm:gridconv}). \begin{corollary} Let $G_n$ be a symmetric $n$-node $d$-dimensional grid graph, with $L(n)$ additional static links.
+\textbf{Static Links:} To demonstrate our results in the context of a graph overlaid with additional static edges, consider a $d$-dimensional grid with $L(n)$ additional static links.
+Then we have the following lower-bound for the spreading time $T$ (obtained by setting $L_{\max}=L(n)$ in Theorem \ref{thm:gridconv}). \begin{corollary} Let $G_n$ be a symmetric $n$-node $d$-dimensional grid graph, with $L(n)$ additional static links.
 If $L(n) = O(n^{1-\epsilon})$ for some $\epsilon \in (0,1]$, then $\mathbb{E}[T] = \Omega \left(\left(\frac{n}{L(n)}\right)^{\frac{1}{d+1}}\right).$ \end{corollary} Note that by combining this with Theorem \ref{thm:GSI}, we can also get the same lower bound on the diameter $D(n)$ of the resultant graph.
-To see this, observe that by considering the entire graph as a single partition, Theorem \ref{thm:GSI} gives that the spreading time is $O\left(D(n)\right)$, and thus $D(n)=\Omega \left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$ by the above Corollary.
+To see this, observe that by considering the entire graph as a single partition, Theorem \ref{thm:GSI} gives that the spreading time is $O\left(D(n)\right)$, and thus $D(n)=\Omega \left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$ by Corollary \ref{corr:gridLB}.
 One consequence of this is in the context of `small-world graphs' \cite{marngu04:kleinberg,wattstro98:smallworld} wherein the diameter of a $d$-dimensional grid on $n$ nodes is reduced to $\Theta(\log n$) by adding $\Omega(n\log n)$ \emph{random} long-range edges.
 The usefulness of the above result is to show that it is not possible to obtain such sub-polynomial diameters by adding $O(n^{1-\epsilon})$ edges.

 We note also that this bound is tight.
 We can see this from the following simple example: partition the graph into $L(n)$ identical segments, and add an edge between a chosen vertex $i$ and a single vertex in each segment.
 Now for an epidemic starting at node $i$, it is easy to see that the resultant process is equivalent to the $2$-phase spreading process in the proof of Theorem \ref{thm:GSI} (i.e., parallel seeding of clusters followed by local spreading in clusters).
 Hence, the spreading time for this process is $O\left(\left(n/L(n)\right)^{\frac{1}{d+1}}\right)$.